 In Episode 410 of our weekly podcast, guest Bill D’Alessandro explains how maintaining up to six months worth of safety stock can give you a leg up on the competition and be in a much better position than when they finally run out of stock and struggle to replenish.

-If reasonable, you might also want to do place bulk purchase orders with your supplier instead of placing smaller orders sparingly throughout the year.
+If reasonable, you might also want to place bulk purchase orders with your supplier instead of placing smaller orders sparingly throughout the year.

-Being the only one in stock will also boost your pricing power and help you stave off inflation better.
+Being the only one in stock will also boost your pricing power and help you stave off ecommerce inflation better.

 Related Reading: The Ultimate Guide to Inventory Management